MartinvonBerg/simple-lightbox-fslight/readme.txt

 = Does the plugin backup and restore my plugin-settings.json and my paid Version of fslightbox? = Yes, the Update to 2.0.0 implements a backup / restore logic for ```plugin-settings.json``` and the files in ./js/fslightbox-paid.
 This will work ONLY for all future updates because the php-files have to be on your server already.
 So, with this update it is the last time you have to save your files in advance.
 The process creates the folder ```../simple-lightbox-fslight-backup``` in you Plugin-Directory which won't be deleted after Update.
 If you want the backup-restore process running with the Update to V2.0.0 you have to manually copy the files ```simple-lightbox-fslight.php``` and ```./admin/pre-post-install.php``` from Github via ftp to your server.
 The backup / restore logic won't work if you install the Plugin manually as zip-File.

 = With Youtube-Videos the Browser Console shows Javascript Errors.
-It it a Problem? = Yes, there are errors shown like "The service worker navigation preload request was cancelled before 'preloadResponse' settled.
+Is it a Problem? = Yes, there are errors shown like "The service worker navigation preload request was cancelled before 'preloadResponse' settled.
 If you intend to use 'preloadResponse', use waitUntil() or respondWith() to wait for the promise to settle".
 This issue is not solvable by me.
 If you dislike it: Just delete the JS-File ```simple-lightbox.min.js```.
 The Video Sync will no longer work after that.

 = Why does it not work with flickr images?
 You might add "wp-block-embed-flickr" but the lightbox does not open?
-That is, because flicks image blocks contain a link to the image on the flickr website.
+That is, because flickr image blocks contain a link to the image on the flickr website.
 The Gutenberg block does not have an option to change this.
 The plugin functionality does NOT change existing links, because this is usually intentionally.

 = Why does it not work with featured images?
 Featured images are not stored in the database as content.
 The plugin does usuallay not filter the content of post, page etc. So, add the option "rewriteScope": "body" to the settings.json file.
 See example settings file in ./settings/plugin-settings-body.json.

+= Does it work with AVIF image format?
+Yes, it does!

 == Screenshots ==
 1. Example lightbox.